Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

 - The edited CSV is then uploaded to the backend through an upload API.
 - Post upload irrespective of failure/success, the file is deleted from the internal storage too.

+##### HTML scrapping mechanism (Non-UI/Background mechanism)

+SDK scrapes the Amazon order details HTML pages as below:
+- Downloads the scripts required for the scrapping from API.
+- Gets the configurations required for navigation to the login and orderlisting pages from API.
+- Checks if scrapping for the current panelist is allowed or not from API.
+- Authenticates the current panelist using the stored amazon-id and password.
+- Navigates to orderlisting page and injects javascript that scrapes the orders list and extracts the order IDs and order detail URLs
+- Navigates to order details URLs one by one and injects javascript that scrapes the required order details.
+- Uploads the received order details from previous step until all details are uploaded to backend.

 # Notes

 - Downloaded order reports are always deleted after upload.